hejsekvojtech/hackintosh/README.md

-This is my EFI configuration for macOS Big Sur on Ryzen.
-OpenCore BL is already packed in, all you need is to generate your unique SMBIOS (SN and UUID) or features like iMessage won't work.
-Clover is not supported as some modules may need conversion and considering that OpenCore has more advantages over Clover I think the choice is obvious.
 This setup should work on most B350/B450 boards and Ryzen CPUs paired with any Polaris GPU, Navi GPUs may need additional boot flags

 ## Key specifications